jonathan-r-jones/Composable-Batch-Files/README.md

 Add %COMPOSABLE_BATCH_FILES% as an environment variable or, at least, add it to your path.

-Most of the batch files are run using a single parameter.
+Most of the batch files are run using a single parameter, which usually maps to a batch file label, which should be unique.
+Multiple labels can of course be used for a particular code block.

 For example, running Hello_World.bat in the following way will yield the following output: